Jim Sullivan (Wisconsin politician)

-Jim Sullivan is a former Democratic legislator who served in the Wisconsin Senate, representing the 5th District from 2007 to 2011.
+James Owen "Jim" Sullivan (born December 26, 1967) is an American lawyer and Democratic politician from Milwaukee County, Wisconsin.
+He was a member of the Wisconsin Senate, representing the 5th Senate district during the 2007–2008 and 2009–2010 sessions.

 Political campaigns

 Sullivan entered politics in 1996 by running unsuccessfully for a seat on the Milwaukee County Board.
 In April 2000, Sullivan won a seat on the Wauwatosa Common Council.
 He was re-elected as alderman in 2004.

 In 2006, he defeated Senator Thomas G. Reynolds (R-West Allis) by 3.5 percent of the vote.
 In 2010, Republican State Representative Leah Vukmir (R-Wauwatosa) defeated Sullivan by 4.5 percent of the vote.

 Shortly after losing his Senate seat, Sullivan ran in the 2011 primary election to succeed Scott Walker as Milwaukee County Executive.
 However, he placed third in the February primary, thus failing to advance to the April general election between the top two vote-getters.